jgerstmayr/EXUDYN/README.rst

 Mapping between local and global coordinates
 --------------------------------------------

-The LTG-mappings between local coordinates, on node or object level, and global (=system) coordinates follows the following rules:
+The LTG-mappings (local-to-global coordinate mappings containing transformation from local object coordinate indices to global (system) coordinate indices) between local coordinates, on node or object level, and global (=system) coordinates follows the following rules:

 +  LTG-mappings are computed during \ ``mbs.Assemble()``\  and are not available before.
 +  Nodes own a global index which relates the local coordinates to global (system) coordinate.
 E.g., for a ODE2 node with node number \ ``i``\ , this index can be obtained via the function \ ``mbs.GetNodeODE2Index(i)``\ .